Writing in Public Space: A Five-Week Generative Writing Workshop

 - Week 1 — Recollecting

 Class overview, introductions, and show and tell.
-We will discussion writing techniques and strategies for generating material.
+We will discuss writing techniques and strategies for generating material.

 - Week 2 — Walking